MilesMcBain/friendlyeval/README.md

 # Error in mutate_impl(.data, dots) :
 #  Evaluation error: non-numeric argument to binary operator.
 ```
-That exhausts the options under normal evaluation rules!
+Those were our only options under normal evaluation rules!
 There are two ways to make `double_col` work:
 1. Instruct `dplyr` to use the literal value of whatever expression was **typed** by your caller for the `arg` argument as a column **name**.
 So `double_col(mtcars, cyl)` would work.
 2. Instruct `dplyr` to use the **value** bound to `arg` - "cyl" - as a column **name**, rather than treat it as a normal character vector.
 So `double_col(mtcars, arg = "cyl")` would work.